ModbusScope/ModbusScope/docs/pages/user_manual.md

 ### Connection settings

-A modbus TCP connection needs to configured correctly before any data can be read.
+A Modbus TCP connection needs to configured correctly before any data can be read.
 In the *connection setting* window, up to 2 connections can be configured.
 A register can be coupled to a specific connection in the *register settings* window.

 ![image](../_static/user_manual/connection_settings.png)

-Most settings (*IP*, *port*, *slave ID* and *timeout*) are general modbus protocol settings.
-The other settings (*max consecutive register* and *32-bit little endian*) are specific to the modbus protocol implementation in the device.
+Most settings (*IP*, *port*, *slave ID* and *timeout*) are general Modbus protocol settings.
+The other settings (*max consecutive register* and *32-bit little endian*) are specific to the Modbus protocol implementation in the device.
 The *persistent connection* option is specific to *ModbusScope*.
 When enabled, *ModbusScope* will keep the connection open between polling data points.
 The connection will only be reinitialized when a connection error occurs.

 ### Log settings